nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 ### Assigned editors: invite reviewers

 The editors should now assign reviewers.
 As long as the number of assigned reviewers is less than two, they will receive a reminder.
-(TODO: configure the triggers).

 ### Editors in chief: add a comment to announce the editors